-Sergio Garcia What's In The Bag? - 2018 Callaway Gear
+Sergio Garcia What's In The Bag?
+2018 Open Championship

-We take a look at the Callaway gear that Sergio Garcia is using to start 2018
+We take a look at the Callaway clubs and adidas apparel that Sergio Garcia is using at the 2018 Open Championship

 Sergio Garcia What’s In The Bag?

-Here we take a look inside the golf bag of Masters champion Sergio Garcia.
+Let’s now take a look inside the golf bag of 2017 Masters champion Sergio Garcia.

 Garcia split with TaylorMade in October after 15 years with the company before signing with Callaway at the start of January.